moorepants/learn-multibody-dynamics/sympy.rst

    type(expr3.evalf(n=31, subs=repl))

-Note that this is a SymPy ``Float`` object, which is a special object that can have an arbitrary number of decimal places, for example here is the expression evaluated to 300 decimal places:
+Note that this is a SymPy :external:py:class:`~sympy.core.numbers.Float` object, which is a special object that can have an arbitrary number of decimal places, for example here is the expression evaluated to 300 decimal places: